Have Whitehaven Beach to Yourself at Dawn — Here's How

 This is Whitehaven Beach.
 The same beach that by 10AM will have 500 people, 15 tour boats anchored offshore, and drone photographers jockeying for the Hill Inlet shot.

 But right now?
-Right now it's mine.
+Right now it's yours.

 The Secret: Camping Permits